This card plants a tree!

 Where are they planted?

-Schools throughout the UK can apply for free trees from Tree Appeal.
+Environmental organisations throughout the UK can apply for free trees from Tree Appeal.
 Since 2005 we've planted more than 450,000 saplings like this.
-In 2020, 230 schools have received trees, many sponsored by people just like you, including:
+Some projects that have received trees in 2020, many sponsored by people just like you, include:

-Between them these schools have received many hundreds of trees this year, every one sponsored through 'This card plants a tree'.
+Between them these projects have received many hundreds of trees this year, sponsored through 'This card plants a woodland tree'.